Adrian McDonnell

-Adrian McDonnell (born 22 May 1959) in Greensboro, North Carolina, is a Franco-American conductor.
+Adrian McDonnell (born 22 May 1959) is a Franco-American conductor in Greensboro, North Carolina.

 Life

 A laureate conductor of the Yehudi Menuhin Foundation, McDonnell began his musical studies with the violin at the age of 8.
 At 19 years old he was selected by competition for the position of apprentice conductor for the State of North Carolina, where he studied conducting with Sheldon Morgenstern and Peter Paul Fuchs, then with Richard Pittman at the New England Conservatory in Boston and with Pierre Dervaux in France.